cosmos/cosmos-sdk/docs/local-testnet.rst

 Local Testnet Example
 =====================

-This tutorial demonstrates the basics of setting up a gaia testnet locally
+This tutorial demonstrates the basics of: setting up a gaia testnet locally, sending transactions, declaring candidacy, bonding, and unbonding.
+Various other commands of the ``gaia`` tooling are also introduced.

 Generate Keys
 -------------

-First, generate a new key with a name:
+First, let's generate a key named ``alice``.:

 ::